haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Visualization of the models

-To visualize the models from top cluster of your favorite run, start PyMOL and load the cluster representatives you want to view, e.g. this could be the top model from cluster1 for run `run1-CDR-NMR-CSP`.
+To visualize the models from the top cluster of your favorite run, start PyMOL and load the cluster representatives you want to view, e.g. this could be the top model from cluster1 for run `run1-CDR-NMR-CSP`.
 These can be found in the `runs/run1/09_seletopclusts/` directory.

 <a class="prompt prompt-pymol">File menu -> Open -> select cluster_1_model_1.pdb</a>

 *__Note__* that the PDB files are compressed (gzipped) by default at the end of a run.
 You can uncompress those with the `gunzip` command.
 PyMOL can directly read the gzipped files.

-If you want to get an impression of how well defined a cluster is, repeat this for the best N models you want to view (`cluster_1_model_X.pdb`).
+If you want to get an impression of how well-defined a cluster is, repeat this for the best N models you want to view (`cluster_1_model_X.pdb`).
 Also load the reference structure from the `pdbs` directory, `4G6M-matched.pdb`.

 Once all files have been loaded, type in the PyMOL command window: